Sips Barcelona, the Most Talked-About Cocktail Bar

 Barcelona has a very enthusiastic local crowd.
 Plus, the flow of international guests is solid enough to be buzzing.
 The sea – the city is by the sea – changes the overall energy.
 It makes things come alive.

 Once you love what you do, you’ll see the opportunity to develop it and be creative in many ways.
-For this current menu, we got inspired by some personal experiences, travels, geometry, products, and the logic behind the question: ‘How am I going to drink it?’
+For this current menu, we got inspired by personal experiences, travels, geometry, products, and the logic behind the question: ‘How am I going to drink it?’

 What are the advantages to working in ‘batch mode’ as you do, where multiple bartenders work on a single drink?

 There is no better or worse way to execute a cocktail.
-You’ll simply achieve two types of results: drinks that people love and reorder or drinks that people don’t like so much.
+You'll achieve two types of results: drinks that people love and reorder or drinks that people don’t like so much.
 Batching some ingredients means assembling some elements that can guarantee a solid consistency of service.

 What is the most requested cocktail off the Sips Barcelona menu?
 Which receives the most significant reaction?